ARey-H39/perceptron/README.md

 # Perceptron

-> Basic building block to advanced neural networks in Deep Learning
+> Basic building block for advanced neural networks in Deep Learning

 ## About
 This repository contains an implementation of a basic perceptron, a type of artificial neural network and supervised learning algorithm.
 The perceptron is primarily used for binary classification tasks, where it learns to classify data points into one of two categories.